Key Facts

 The Nutrition Facts label lists a 2000-calorie diet.
 Should I be eating 2000 calories?

-It’s possible that a 2000-calorie diet may be right for you, but many adolescents need more than 2000 calories as they grow in height, build bones, build muscles, and stay active, and some may need slightly less.
+It’s possible that a 2000-calorie diet may be right for you, but many adolescents need more than 2000 calories , to build bones, muscles, and stay active, while some may need slightly less.
 The 2000–calorie diet is just an estimate and is used to help calculate the Percent (%) Daily Value listed on the Nutrition Facts label.

 Is it important for me to exercise?

 Yes!
-It’s really important that girls and young women with PCOS are physically active, because exercise brings down insulin levels, can help with weight management, is important for cardiovascular health, and can help improve mood.
-Exercise can be especially helpful in lowering insulin directly after a meal.
+It’s really important that young people with PCOS are physically active, because exercise brings down insulin levels, can help with weight management, is important for cardiovascular health, and can help improve mood.
+Exercise can be especially helpful in lowering insulin and blood sugar levels directly after a meal.
 So, if possible, go for a walk or find an enjoyable way to move your body after you eat a meal.
-Any increase in activity helps, so find some movement, sport, or exercise that you enjoy.
-If you aren’t doing a lot of exercise now, start slowly, and build up to your fitness goal.
+Any activity helps, so find a type of movement that you enjoy.
+If you aren’t already exercising, start slowly, and build up to your fitness goals.
 If you only exercise once in a while, try to exercise more regularly.
-Work towards increasing your physical activity to at least 5 days a week for 60 minutes per day.
+Work towards increasing your physical activity to at least 5 days per week for 60 minutes per day.